Serotonin–norepinephrine reuptake inhibitor: Mechanism of action

 Inhibiting the reuptake transport protein results in increased concentrations of serotonin and norepinephrine in the synaptic clefts, leading to improvement of depression symptoms.
-This diagram shows the presynaptic neuron, synaptic cleft and the release and reuptake of serotonin and norepinephrine which are the transporters targetted by SNRIs.
+This diagram shows the presynaptic neuron, synaptic cleft and the release and reuptake of serotonin and norepinephrine which are the transporters targeted by SNRIs.

 Monoamines are connected to the pathophysiology of depression.
 Symptoms may occur because concentrations of neurotransmitters, such as norepinephrine and serotonin, are insufficient, leading to downstream changes.
 Medications for depression affect the transmission of serotonin, norepinephrine, and dopamine.
 Older and less selective antidepressants like TCAs and MAOIs inhibit the reuptake or metabolism of norepinephrine and serotonin in the brain, which results in higher concentrations of neurotransmitters.
 Antidepressants that have dual mechanisms of action inhibit the reuptake of both serotonin and norepinephrine and, in some cases, inhibit with weak effect the reuptake of dopamine.

 Antidepressants affect variable neuronal receptors such as muscarinic cholinergic, α_{1}- and α_{2}-adrenergic, H_{1}-histaminergic, and sodium channels in the cardiac muscle, leading to decreased cardiac conduction and cardiotoxicity associated particularly with TCAs, and to a lesser extent with SSRIs.
 Selectivity of antidepressant agents are based on the neurotransmitters that are thought to influence symptoms of depression.

 Drugs that selectively block the reuptake of serotonin and norepinephrine effectively treat depression and are better tolerated than TCAs.
 TCAs have comprehensive effects on various neurotransmitters receptors, which leads to lack of tolerability and increased risk of toxicity.
 SNRIs primarily work by binding to and thus inhibiting the serotonin transporter (SERT) and norepinephrine transporter (NET).
 Inhibition of these transporters leads to an increase in serotonergic and noradrenergic signalling at postsynaptic receptors.
 Each drug blocks SERT versus NET differently, which is why there are differences in side effect profiles and therapeutic effects.